Service Requests

 4. Service Closed — Work is reviewed and finalized; the request closes automatically

 The request stays linked to the service, so you can always trace back to the original call.
+"Why did we go out there?" is never a mystery.

 Viewing Requests